top of page

 In 2021 the report Mapping Intangible Cultural Heritage in Scotland by Local Voices researched the current situation with regards to ICH in Scotland with reference to UNESCO's 2003 Convention for the Safeguarding of ICH.
 One of the five domains of the convention is traditional craftsmanship and this report highlighted the current lack of support for traditional craft in Scotland.
 One of the proposals within this report was to launch a forum for makers and organisations in Scotland's traditional craft sector within TRACS who currently enable forums for traditional storytelling, music and dance.

 It is crucial that makers are involved in discussions about this proposed new initiative to voice their views and needs.
 To ensure this happens RIO is being funded by TRACS, Creative Scotland, Craft Scotland and Museums Galleries Scotland to reach out to makers of traditional crafts in Scotland and ask their views on the forum and what it could do to support them.
 We are also going to review who is making traditional crafts in Scotland today.
 The new survey was launched on Friday 26 May 2023 at the What Scots Hae: Intangible Cultural Heritage in Scotland conference in Birnam.
+It closed on 31 July 2023.

 Really Interesting Objects CIC is a social enterprise committed to promoting the value of craft and developing a deeper understanding of the art form.